01 of 11

 However, remain on the first side.
 This will let you see where the studs are located so that now you can cut accurately.

-In my example here, I particularly wanted to stay on the original side because there is a staircase on the other side.Continue to 10 of 11 below.
+In this example here, we particularly wanted to stay on the original side because there is a staircase on the other side.Continue to 10 of 11 below.

 10 of 11